 Letter of Appointment

-A comprehensive induction program is available to directors and senior executives to ensure full understanding of the Group, its policies and procedures and the industry within which it operates.
+A comprehensive induction program is provided to directors, executives and senior management to ensure full understanding of the Group, its policies and procedures and the industry within which it operates.

 Diversity in the Workforce

-GWA is committed to promoting diversity through the implementation of targeted employment policies and initiatives to achieve a diverse workforce.
-The Board understands the significant benefits that arise from increasing the pool of talent from which the Group can draw highly talented employees and the different perspectives that can be brought to the organisation from a diverse workforce.
+GWA is committed to promoting diversity and inclusion through the implementation of targeted employment policies and initiatives to achieve a diverse workforce.
+The Board understands that significant benefits arise from increasing the pool of diverse talent across the business.

-The Group continues its focus on diversity and has seen an overall increase of female representation from 33% to 35% over the reporting period to 31 March 2016 under the Workplace Gender Equality Act 2012.
-The Diversity Policy which is available on the Group’s website establishes a number of measurable objectives to promote and encourage increased diversity and in particular, to improve the representation of females within the workforce.
-The measurable objectives are assessed annually and are reported in the Corporate Governance Statement in the Annual Report.
+In 2012, the Board established a number of measurable objectives to promote and encourage increased diversity and in particular, to improve the representation of females within the workforce.
+The measurable objectives are assessed annually and are reported in the Corporate Governance Statement which is available on the Group’s website.